dyakonoff/cuba-validation/README.md

 By default, JPA annotations works:

-* AT UI level when method `validateAll` of the editor's controller is called automatically on the screen commit. _(But you need to override `postValidate` method to do the custom validation in the screen controller, see later sections)_.
+* At UI level when method `validateAll` of the editor's controller is called automatically on the screen commit. _(But you need to override `postValidate` method to do the custom validation in the screen controller, see [later section](#validation-in-ui-screen-controllers))_.
 * At REST level when Universal REST endpoints are called.
+* At middleware layer when validating method marked with `@Validated1 annotation.
-* At middleware layer when validation is called manually.
+* At client or middleware levels when validation is called manually using `BeanValidation` interface.

 #### Validation of related objects

-For cascade validation of related objects, mark the reference fields with `@Valid`:
+For cascade validation of related objects, we need to mark the reference fields with `@Valid`:

 ```java
 public class Order extends StandardEntity {